mrgnw/scripts/readme.md

+This is the wild west.
+No apologies, just don't set your expectations too high.

 # Scripts

-Isolated files that can be run directly once they are given execution permissions with `chmod +x script_path` and are added to the PATH
+Isolated files that can be run directly once they are given execution permissions with `chmod +x script_path` and are added to the PATH.

 ## Languages